MaxiBahrami/MedDic/README.md

-This is the template for Hazaramed dictionary.
-I used JS here for the source of my dictionary but in future I will update this with a SQL database.

-                    *** THIS PROJECT IS UNDER DEVELOPEMENT ***
+I used JS for storing words, translation and more
+It is ready to use and installable on phones.
+I also upload android version.
+Words will be added and updated.

+You can access the dictionary via this link: hazaramed.netlify.app